-I recently read the book, In a Pit With a Lion on a Snowy Day by Mark Batterson.
+I love the book, In a Pit With a Lion on a Snowy Day by Mark Batterson.
 I highly recommend it to readers who love Christian Living and Personal Growth books.
 The message in Batterson's book is a keeper.

-When I read this book for a women's church group, - I was also asked to speak on one of the chapters for the group, - I was impressed upon and believe I was shown something in the small story of Benaiah from the bible, that I had never thought of before.
-The book did not bring this out, - but this is a great thought to add to the book's message.
+When I read this book years ago for a women's church group, - I was also asked to speak on one of the chapters for the group, - I was impressed upon and believe I was shown something in the small story of Benaiah from the bible, that I had never thought of before.
+The book did not bring this out, - but what I was shown is a great thought to add to the book's message.

 In the scripture, in the second book of Samuel, we read that this awesome man of God, Benaiah, did a lot of notable acts.
 He slew lion-like men and he went down into a pit on a snowy day and killed a lion.
 Wow, impressive right?
 Right.
 He was a lion chaser, a man who goes after things, seems like he's not afraid, and a real man of God.
 He sees something that needs to be done and just goes for it.
 Again, so impressive!